parentjo/pareto4j/README.md

 Here too JMX is used to provide some run-time statistics.
 This allows to validate whether the Pareto Collections are used correctly.
-If the statistics show that most of the instance exceed the 1 element per instance threshold one should rather use the JDK implmentation instead.
+If the statistics show that most of the instance exceed the 1 element per instance threshold one should rather use the JDK implementation instead.